aimms/documentation/forecasting/forecasting_exponentialsmoothing.rst

 Mathematical Formulation
 ------------------------

-    Using the notation in :numref:`table:notation-observation-estimation`, the estimates are defined as:
+    Using the notation in this table :ref:`chapter:time-series-forecasting`, the estimates are defined as:

     .. math:: e_t = \alpha y_{t-1} + ( 1 - \alpha ) e_{t-1}